-Notice extended by the Secretary to the Board, placing on record that, following the preparation by the members of the Board of Directors of Árima Real Estate SOCIMI, S.A. and subsidiaries of the Consolidated Annual Accounts and Consolidated Management Report for the financial year ended on 31 December 2022 in the meeting held on 22 February 2023, all Directors have signed this document and stamped their signature on this last page, to which I bear witness, in Madrid, on 22 February 2023.
-I also certify that these Consolidated Annual Accounts are the same as those approved by that Board of Directors, and therefore I sign all pages.
+In the minutes drawn up by the Secretary of the Board, to record that, following the preparation by the members of the Board of Directors of the Annual Accounts and Directors' Report of Árima Real Estate SOCIMI, S.A. for the year ended 31 December 2022 at the meeting held on 22 February 2023, all the directors have signed this document by affixing their signatures on this last page, to which I hereby attest, in Madrid on 22 February 2023.
+I also certify that these Annual Accounts are the same as those approved by the aforementioned Board of Directors, and I therefore sign all pages.